Our Favorite Kid-Friendly Restaurants in Asheville

 It’s a really fun activity that not only keeps kids entertained, but also gets them excited to try their meal.
 NOTE: The make-your-own pizza option is available for children ages 12 and under only.

-A James Beard Award winner that also happens to be super kid-friendly!
+A James Beard Award winner that also happens to be super kid-friendly

 Chai Pani has a kids section on the menu that includes kids cheese paratha (mozzarella melted between flatbread) and kids rice & daal (mild lentil soup, rice, sweet yogurt.)
+We always get either the matchstick okra fries or kale pakoras to share.

 There are always several kids when we go and the noise of the restaurant just kind of drowns everyone out.
 Also, everyone is just so nice and accommodating.

 If you arrive and there’s a wait, just add your name to the list.
 You can monitor the progress on the Yelp app and pop back once your table opens.
 We recommend checking out Curio Toy Shop just down the block if strolling around with kids.
+Woolworth Walk is also a great stop for this.

 We enjoy going to Baby Bull in the River Arts District because their burgers and fries are great and their outdoor seating is perfect for our family.
 Counter service is the cherry on top!